 Extraocular muscle function testing examines the function of the eye muscles.
-A health care provider observes the movement of the eyes in six specific directions.
+A health care provider observes the movement of the eyes in eight specific directions.

 How the Test is Performed

 You are asked to sit or stand with your head up and looking straight ahead.
 Your provider will hold a pen or other object about 16 inches or 40 centimeters (cm) in front of your face.
 The provider will then move the object in several directions and ask you to follow it with your eyes, without moving your head.

 A test called a cover/uncover test may also be done.
-You will look at a distant object and the person doing the test will cover tone eye, then after a few seconds, uncover it.
+You will look at a distant object and the person doing the test will cover one eye, then after a few seconds, uncover it.
 You will be asked to keep looking at the distant object.
 How the eye moves after it is uncovered may show problems.
 Then the test is performed with the other eye.

 How to Prepare for the Test